Uptime-Lab/ComputeBlade/docs/main-features/ethernet.md

 A cluster of 40 blades running CI/CD tasks in a production environment consumes 260-280W, with 20 blades @ 1.8GHz and 20 blades overclocked to 2GHz.

+## Cost

+The cost to run a blade will depend on the power consumption considerations noted above and your local utility provider's rates.
+Some providers will vary the cost of electricity over the course of a day (peak vs. non-peak), which can further complicate the equation.

+You can use an [energy cost calculator](https://www.rapidtables.com/calc/electric/energy-cost-calculator.html) to figure out kWh per day, month, or year, then mulitply that by your local utility provider's rates to determine the total cost to run a blade.

+Examples:

+If a blade consumes 10W and runs 24 hours a day, that's 0.24 kWh/d.
+A fully-populated 19" rack mount shelf with 20 blades would consume 4.8 kWh/d.

+* USD: At $0.20 per kWh, a blade would cost $0.048/d, or $0.96/d for a full shelf.
+* EUR: At €0.19 per kWh, a blade would cost €0.046/d, or €0.82/d for a full shelf.

 ## PoE Modules

 Different Compute Blade revisions use different PoE modules.
 See the table below.